-Other exceptions include:
+Other Exceptions Include:

 Students with medical or physical disabilities may require special clothing not in compliance with the Campus Wear Policy.
 The IEP team (which includes the building principal) will make any determination for this special clothing.
 This should also be noted in the student's health plan if applicable.
 Students with an injury, illness or condition that would exempt them from Campus Wear compliance will need a written physician's excuse and approval of the building principal.
-Special Activity Days (i.e. Picture Day, Spirit Days, Field Trips etc.) may be allowed with the prior approval of the building principal.
-Any variation of clothing on these special activity days must be school appropriate.
+Special Activity Days (i.e. Picture Day, Spirit Days, etc.) may be allowed with the prior approval of the building principal.
+Any variation of clothing on these special activity days must follow the Campus Wear guidelines.
 Any used or handed down clothing must be in good condition and follow the Campus Wear guidelines.